dung13890/echo-server-env/README.md

 # Environment for laravel echo server

-  * Based on the latest official node:alpine image
+  * Based on the latest official node:carbon image
   * laravel-echo-server and other necessary tools install

 ### Start